herbitovich/wappalyzerLocal/README.md

 1. Install all the requirements using pip3 install -r requirements.txt
 2. Start the local Django server: python server/manage.py runserver
 3. Execute the script using python analyze.py -u <url> to analyze a single URL or python analyze.py -f <file_name> to analyze all the URLs from a file.
-4. All the results will be available in the server/db.sqlite3 database.
+4. After the scans are done, all the results will be available in the database.